Numerical Modeling of Butterfly Scale Structure and a Few of its Physical Properties

 Abstract

-Although butterflies are some of the most delicate organisms on the planet, they have managed to achieve remarkable success in their survival.
+Although butterflies are some of the most delicate on the planet, they have managed to achieve remarkable success in their survival.
 Much of this success is owed to the unique chitinous scales coating the body of butterflies, especially the wings.
 These scales produce self-cleaning and hydrophobic properties allowing the wings to function under any conditions due to unique ridge spacing.
 Additionally, thin layer diffraction (a form of coherent scattering) is enabled by scale microstructure to produce the vibrant colors butterflies are known for.
 Without scales, butterflies and moths would be dull, dirty, and dangerously close to extinction.

 Introduction

 Butterflies are the fourth largest order of described organisms with 10% of the total described species falling within the order (Scoble, 1992).
-Due to their small size and poor defenses, they serve as an important food source for many animals such as birds and amphibians.
+Due to their small size and poor defenses, they serve as an important food source for many such as and amphibians.
 Among the more than 180,000 species there are a few common characteristics that have allowed them to succeed despite the many predation risks they face.
 Most visible are the large wings that make butterflies competent fliers, allowing them to avoid many predators and access food sources.
 The proboscis of butterflies and moths is also a defining trait.
 It has evolved into many different shapes granting access to otherwise inaccessible food sources.
-For example, many plants have evolved side by side with moths to possess uniquely shaped flowers that only the proboscis of one butterfly variety can reach the nectar of (Scoble, 1992).
+For example, many have evolved side by side with moths to possess uniquely shaped flowers that only the proboscis of one butterfly variety can reach the nectar of (Scoble, 1992).
 This ensures minimal competition for the butterfly’s food source and reliable pollination for the plant.
 A less known but still highly useful adaptation is the layer of scales that covers the entire insect.
 The scales aid butterflies in shedding dirt and water that could inhibit their flying capabilities while also having unique microstructures that produce the vibrant colors of butterfly wings.

 A majority of the surface area of a butterfly consists of its wings.
 As a result, much of the debris falling on the organisms collides with the wings.
 The body plan of these insects does not allow them to easily access their wings with other appendages, therefore it is almost impossible for cleaning to occur.
 Butterfly wings must have self-cleaning properties to ensure they remain useful.
 Unsurprisingly, unique scale microstructures have been found that display hydrophobic and dirt repelling properties keeping the wings clean and functional.
 Additionally, the large area of wings makes them conspicuous.
 This provides a large canvas for intimidation, camouflage, and signaling to occur.
 Pigment is used in certain species of butterflies.
-However, the most striking colors are created through structural coloration.
+However, the most striking colors are created through structural .
 This is the use of microscopic structures that alter the behavior of visible light to produce colors (Benedeck, 1971).
 Butterflies rely on different microstructures in-between species, however thin film optics using coherent scattering are the most common varieties.

-Modeling for Ridge Self-Cleaning
+Modeling for ridge self-cleaning

 Butterfly scales are made of ridges, ribs, and trabeculae joining the upper and lower laminae, as depicted in Figure 1 (Köchling et al., 2020).

-Fig. 1 Ridges, ribs, and trabeculae on butterfly scales are shown: d is the distance between two ridges and h is the height of a ridge (Adapted from Köchling et al., 2020).
+Fig. 1.
+Ridges, ribs, and trabeculae on butterfly scales are shown: d is the distance between two ridges and h is the height of a ridge (Adapted from Köchling et al., 2020).

 Most butterflies’ scales belong to two types: cover and ground scales.
 Cover scales slightly overlap ground scales, which have denser ridges (see Figure 2).
 For other butterflies, like the G. Agamemnon and the Greta oto, scales are hair-like, as shown in Figure 2.
 Butterflies with the latter type of scales cannot have the ridges on their scales measured and are therefore not considered for the rest of this analysis (Köchling et al., 2020).

-Fig. 2 A shows the ground (base) and cover scales.
+Fig. 2.
+A shows the ground (base) and cover scales.
 Ground scales have denser ridges compared to cover scales.
 B shows scales on G. Agamemnon resembling hair.
 Scanning Electron Microscopy (Adapted from Köchling et al., 2020).

 The height (h) of a ridge can be measured along with the distance (d) between two consecutive ridges on cover scales by first imaging them with scanning electron microscopy and transmission electron microscopy.
 The ratio of these two measurements is defined by r=h/d.
 For ten butterfly species, the height and distance of ridges were examined, and it was found that they obey a linear scaling law.
 In fact, h=0.383d is the resulting equation for this scaling law.
 Also, none of the ridges on the different butterfly species have a ratio larger than 0.5, which can be seen in Figure 3 and means that the distance between two consecutive ridges never exceeds double their height (Köchling et al., 2020).

-Fig. 3 Graph of the height against the distance of ridges.
+Fig. 3.
+Graph of the height against the distance of ridges.
 The blue shaded area in the graph indicates that most of the ratios are valued between 0.35 and 0.5.
 No ratio goes beyond 0.5 delimited by the black dotted line (Köchling et al., 2020).

 The scaling law proves to be effective when looking at a specific type of self-cleaning.
 When a butterfly moves its wings, it creates an air stroke that brushes off dirt stuck between ridges.
 This is called dry self-cleaning.
 The scaling law is only useful for small dirt particles that get lodged between ridges because bigger particles would only be in contact with the top of the ridges without falling between them and getting stuck.
 On one hand, if the ratio r=h/d is significantly below 0.5, meaning that the ridge height is small compared to the distance separating ridges, then small dirt particles will not get stuck.
 On the other hand, if the ratio is above 0.5, small particles can get lodged between ridges (Köchling et al., 2020).
 The link between self-cleaning and ridge dimensions can be seen in figure 4.
 However, none of the observed butterfly species have a ratio greater than 0.5, which indicates that a ratio greater than 0.5 is indeed not beneficial to the butterfly.

-Fig. 4 A depicts when the h/d ratio is relatively small, small particles do not get stuck between riblets.
+Fig. 4.
+A depicts when the h/d ratio is relatively small, small particles do not get stuck between riblets.
 B depicts when this ratio is greater than 0.5 particles get stuck between ridges.
 Bigger particles are not affected by either case A or B, as they stay put on the top of ridges (Adapted from Köchling et al., 2020).

 Butterfly wings display hydrophobic properties.
 These prevent the butterfly wing from getting wet so that the wings can remain light enough for the butterfly to spend less energy on flapping them.
 One hypothesis suggests that the hydrophobic effect is due to the shape of the butterfly scale (Fang et al., 2007).
 More precisely, when water droplets fall on the wing, there are regions of air between the ribs of the scale stopping water from contacting the region between the scale’s ribs by the air pressure as well as the surface tension force of the water itself (Fang et al., 2007).
 This causes a reduction in both the contact area and adhesion between water and scale; thus, the water droplets can fall off from the scale more easily than from a flat platform.
 Fang’s team aimed to find an accurate mathematical model to explain how the butterfly scales lead to the hydrophobic effect (Fang et al., 2007).